 Not Just About the Money

-As you can see, it's not just about the money.
-While we don't recommend it as a panacea of sorts to all kinds of business problems, outsourcing certainly helps small to medium-sized businesses in three little known ways.
+As you can see, it’s not just about the money.
+We don’t recommend outsourcing as a panacea of sorts to all kinds of business problems.
+But, outsourcing certainly helps small to medium-sized businesses in three little-known ways.

 One, it helps managers like you reduce the risks of your employees experiencing burnout and leaving their jobs.

-Two, it gives you and your staff the reprieve to actually work on projects that bring in the money and increase your company's chances of expanding further.
+Two, it gives you and your staff the time and resources to focus on projects that bring in the money.
+And, this increases your company’s chances of expanding further.

 Last but not least, outsourcing recognizes human interaction as a key element in customer service and in knowledge-based processes.
 Human beings are social creatures; we need to see someone’s face and hear their voice whenever we interact with one another.